-Demolition of the existing public amenities facility will be undertaken after the construction of the new proposed facility so as to minimise disruptions for user groups.
+Demolition of the existing public amenities facility in the northwest corner of the site will be undertaken after the construction of the new proposed facility so as to minimise disruptions for user groups.
 The existing building will be both manually deconstructed using hand tools to remove fittings, roofing and cladding, and be demolished using machinery including a backhoe or excavator as required.
 The waste materials derived from the demolition will be sorted and processed on site and taken to facilities where they can be further processed for recycling or disposed of as solid waste.